kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/02-Mock-Exam-1.md

     1.  <details>
         <summary>Examine report</summary>

-        CLick on `CIS Reoprt 1` above the terminal
+        Click on `CIS Reoprt 1` above the terminal

         Note the failures at 1.3.2 and 1.4.1